Top 11 Note-Taking Apps for Writers and Authors in 2023

 2. Evernote

-Evernote is everything that one could ask for in note-taking apps.
+Evernote is everything that one could ask for in a note-taking app.
 Evernote is quite an old software and widely evolved with changing needs and it is full of features.
 You can create both simple and complex workflows.

-Evernote can be helpful in processing handwritten notes.
+Evernote can help process handwritten notes.
 The web clipping feature is one of the best features it offers to its user.

 Recently added features include new tables and Siri integration (for iOS).